The Source controls the emission of fluid and where the fluid emits from, so that the simulator knows where in 3D space the fluid can be born.

 Type | prttype – Specifies the type of particles created by this source:

-Foam – The source will emit Foam particles into liquid simulations.
-Note that Foam simulation must be enabled from the Liquid Simulator so this type of particles can be emitted into it.
+Foam – The source will emit Foam particles.
+Note that Foam simulation must be enabled from the Simulator so this type of particles can be emitted into it.

-Splashes – The source will emit Splash particles into liquid simulations.
-Note that Splash simulation must be enabled from the Liquid Simulator so this type of particles can be emitted into it.
+Splashes – The source will emit Splash particles.
+Note that Splash simulation must be enabled from the Simulator so this type of particles can be emitted into it.

 Mask | prtmap, useprtmap – Allows you to vary the amount of particles over the surface or the volume of the emitters.
 If this is not used, the Source will emit equal amount of particles over the entire surface or volume of the emitters.